mv-kan/nust/README.md

 #### Personally

-Personally I would just bake in the nust program into my repo with setup like in https://github.com/mv-kan/nustpack-ubuntu2204-mysetup
+Personally I would just install nust in the folder use it and then user can delete whole setup repo folder like in https://github.com/mv-kan/nustpack-ubuntu2204-mysetup

 ## Using the damn thing